dustinpfister/blog_posts/_posts/electronjs-clipboard.md

 module.exports = MainMenuTemplate;
 ```

-## 3 - The preload  file and the action pase event
+## 3 - The preload  file and the action paste event

 Here I have the preload file that I am using to define the API to use in the front end code.
 For this example I just want to define a on method that I can use to attach for the action paste event in my front end code.